My husband and I recently found a little local restaurant that serves amazing Mexican food including Mexican Street Corn Salad.

-My husband ordered an amazing combination plate that had a little but of everything on it- including a piece of Mexican Street Corn.
+My husband ordered an amazing combination plate that had a little bit of everything on it- including a piece of Mexican Street Corn.

 He took a bite of it and immediately handed it to me so that I could try it too.
 OH.
 MY.
 GOODNESS.
 Where had this been all my life?

-I came home and googled it, which then pulled up Mexican Street Corn Salad, brilliant.
+I came home and googled it, and then pulled up Mexican Street Corn Salad – brilliant.
 So much easier than coating each cob of corn individually- you just toss it all together in a big bowl and serve.
 Perfecto.

 Related Recipe: Looking for another Corn side dish?!
 Try our Parmesan Ranch Corn!